The Four Stages of a Crisis

 - Unfavorable media coverage

 The possibilities are virtually endless, of course, and many will be unique to your business and its location.
 Many crises are industry or business specific, so think long and hard about every possibility, no matter how remote it may seem, including crises that other businesses or competitors have experienced.
-To save time, don’t bother factoring in things like a zombie apocalypse or alien invasion.
+There’s no need to factor in a zombie apocalypse or alien invasion at this stage.

 Brainstorm all the possibilities.
 Feel free to engage others in the exercise.
 Once you have your list, you need to rank each crisis according to how likely it is to occur and what impact it may have on your operations.